 Field Required Type Description drug_exposure_id Yes integer A system-generated unique identifier for each Drug utilization event. person_id Yes integer A foreign key identifier to the person who is subjected to the Drug.
 The demographic details of that person are stored in the person table. drug_concept_id Yes integer A foreign key that refers to a Standard Concept identifier in the Standardized Vocabularies for the Drug concept. drug_exposure_start_date Yes date The start date for the current instance of Drug utilization.
-Valid entries include a start date of a prescription, the date a prescription was filled, or the date on which a Drug administration procedure was recorded. drug_exposure_start_datetime e No datetime The start date and time for the current instance of Drug utilization.
-Valid entries include a start date of a prescription, the date a prescription was filled, or the date on which a Drug administration procedure was recorded. $drug_exposure_end_date$ Yes date The end date for the current instance of Drug utilization.
-It is not available from all sources.
+Valid entries include a start date of a prescription, the date a prescription was filled, or the date on which a Drug administration procedure was recorded.

-Field Required Type Description drug_exposure_end_datetime No datetime The end date and time for the current instance of Drug utilization.
-It is not available from all sources. ${\tt verbatim_end_date}$ No date The known end date of a drug_exposure as provided by the source drug_type_concept_id Yes integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of Drug Exposure recorded.
+Field Required Type Description drug_exposure_start_datetime e No datetime The start date and time for the current instance of Drug utilization.
+Valid entries include a start date of a prescription, the date a prescription was filled, or the date on which a Drug administration procedure was recorded. $drug\exposure\end\date$ Yes date The end date for the current instance of Drug utilization.
+It is not available from all sources. $drug\exposure\end\datetime$ No datetime The end date and time for the current instance of Drug utilization.
+It is not available from all sources. verbatim_end_date No date The known end date of a drug_exposure as provided by the source drug_type_concept_id Yes integer A foreign key to the predefined Concept identifier in the Standardized Vocabularies reflecting the type of Drug Exposure recorded.
 It indicates how the Drug Exposure was represented in the source data. stop_reason No varchar(20) The reason the Drug was stopped.
 Reasons include regimen completed, changed, removed, etc. refills No integer The number of refills after the initial prescription.
-The initial prescription is not counted, values start with 0. quantity No float The quantity of drug as recorded in the original prescription or dispensing record. days_supply No integer The number of days of supply of the medication as recorded in the original prescription or dispensing record. sig No clob The directions ("signetur") on the Drug prescription as recorded in the original prescription (and printed on the container) or dispensing record. route_concept_id No integer A foreign key to a predefined concept in the Standardized Vocabularies reflecting the route of administration. lot_number No varchar(50) An identifier assigned to a particular quantity or lot of Drug product from the manufacturer. provider_id No integer A foreign key to the provider in the provider table who initiated (prescribed or administered) the Drug Exposure. visit_occurrence_id No integer A foreign key to the visit in the visit table during which the Drug Exposure was initiated. drug_source_value No varchar(50) The source code for the Drug as it appears in the source data.
-This code is mapped to a Standard Drug concept in the Standardized Vocabularies and the original code is, stored here for reference. drug_source_concept_id No integer A foreign key to a Drug Concept that refers to the code used in the source. route_source_value No varchar(50) The information about the route of administration as detailed in the source. dose_unit_source_value No varchar(50) The information about the dose unit as detailed in the source.
+The initial prescription is not counted, values start with 0. quantity No float The quantity of drug as recorded in the original prescription or dispensing record. days_supply No integer The number of days of supply of the medication as recorded in the original prescription or dispensing record. sig No varchar(MAX) The directions ("signetur") on the Drug prescription as recorded in the original prescription (and printed on the container) or dispensing record. $route\concept\id$ No integer A foreign key to a predefined concept in the Standardized Vocabularies reflecting the route of administration. lot_number No $\operatorname{varchar}(50)$ An identifier assigned to a particular quantity or lot of Drug product from the manufacturer. provider_id No integer A foreign key to the provider in the PROVIDER table who initiated (prescribed or administered) the Drug Exposure. visit_occurrence_id No integer A foreign key to the Visit in the VISIT_OCCURRENCE table during which the Drug Exposure was initiated. visit_detail_id No integer A foreign key to the Visit Detail in the VISIT_DETAIL table during which the Drug Exposure was initiated. drug_source_value No varchar(50) The source code for the Drug as it appears in the source data.
+This code is mapped to a Standard Drug concept in the Standardized Vocabularies and the original code is, stored here for reference.

+Field Required Type Description drug_source_concept_id No integer A foreign key to a Drug Concept that refers to the code used in the source. route_source_value No $\operatorname{varchar}(50)$ The information about the route of administration as detailed in the source. dose_unit_source_value No $\operatorname{varchar}(50)$ The information about the dose unit as detailed in the source.